 DesthioBiotin-TEG, a biotin analog missing the sulfur atom, is another option for post-binding release.
 This analog binds tightly to streptavidin, but more weakly than standard biotin.
 Because of this, rinsing streptavidin bound oligos with buffered solutions containing free biotin will result in the displacement of desthiobiotin with the free biotin, allowing the oligo to be removed and collected .

 Biotin Azide.
 Finally, biotin can be added to oligonucleotides either at the 5’ end or internally, using a reactive azide group in a click chemistry reaction (see the article, Oligo modification—post-synthesis conjugation explained, for more information about this reaction).

-Biotin modifications are available for ordering from IDT and can be found listed under the 5’, 3’, and Internal Modifications Tabs on the oligonucleotide ordering web page.
-Please note that most biotin modifications require a minimum processing scale of 100 nmoles and HPLC purification.
+Biotin modifications are available for ordering from IDT and can be found listed under the 5’, 3’, and Internal Modifications tabs on the oligonucleotide ordering web page.
+Note that most biotin modifications require a minimum processing scale of 100 nmoles and HPLC purification.